 Dehydration happens when you lose more bodily fluids than you’re retaining, and since water forms a critical component of our body mass, the body doesn’t take this state of dehydration with levity.
 Staying properly hydrated will help your body stave off negative complications or side effects, helping you go through the day seamlessly.
-It’s especially dangerous in older people and young children.
+It’s especially dangerous for older people and young children.

 Some ways through which you can prevent dehydration includes: